Mikulus6/Cultures-map-editor/readme.md

 Optionally, if you want to speed up the program startup you can extract `data_l\data_v.lib` library to game's main directory.
-This way, during the initialization process the application will be able to refer directly to extracted files rather than searching for them in the relatively large library.
+This way, during the initialization process the application will be able to refer directly to extracted files rather than search for them in the relatively large library.

 Note that when opening the program for the first time it will try to generate `cache.bin` file which can take significant time to load.
 If you  want to skip this process you might be able to find this file online, however due to copyright restrictions we do not provide access to such file here.
-Keep in mind that `cache.bin` files generated for *Cultures: Discovery of Vinland* and *Cultures: The Revenge of the Rain God* will contain different content and are not interchangeable.
+Keep in mind that `cache.bin` files generated for *Cultures: Discovery of Vinland*, *Cultures: The Revenge of the Rain God* and *Cultures Gold* will contain different content and are not interchangeable.

 Remember that the display of terrain and landscapes in the editor might not be exactly the same as in the game.
 Always check important aesthetics by opening